Guerilla marketing is a solved problem. 👀

 For example – /r/MaleFashionAdvice has a Should/Shouldn’t buy thread 2 times every week.

-That’s 2 opportunities a week to do something like this:
+That’s two opportunities a week to do something like this:

-- Reply to the first comment from account #2, show support for your own store
+- Reply to the first comment from account #2, show support for your own store, and make sure not to go overboard.

 - Add a few upvotes to the parent comment to get the ball rolling